Detecting defects in mass produced parts

 The Defects in metal casting dataset features 1330 grayscale images of impellers with shape 256 x 256 pixels.
 The images have been labeled as either defective or non-defective.

 If you agree with the license, click Accept and import.
 This will import the dataset to your project, and you will see the dataset’s details where you can edit features and subsets.

 Use the default data subsets

-By default, your data is split into two subsets:
+By default, your data is split into three subsets: